-The radio remote control has a range of approx. 5 metres.
+The radio remote control has an approximate range of up to 16 ft.
 This range can be affected by outside influences.
 The hazard warning flashers confirm operation.

 Handle with care, protect from moisture and high temperatures and avoid unnecessary operation.